Removing the Blower Motor

 This is the basic input cell in my spreadsheet.
 It is organized according to Day and Exercise Mode/Intensity Zone.
 This also totals and averages the minutes according to day, mode, and intensity.

-e input cells above...
+This table below is the big deal.
+It took me the longest to make.
+It is a summary table of all of the data from set of totals and averages from the input cells above...
 It isn't necessarily complex, but it is the basis for all of the graphs which you are about to see.
 From left to right, it displays Total Minutes per Week per Mode (mode - run, bike, swim, hike), %Minutes per Mode per Week, Minutes per Zone per Week, %Zone per Week, Total Hrs Exercising, Weighted Total Hrs (weighted according to Intensity), and Minutes Exercised per Day.
 Following this table, I have several summarizing graphs and charts to help visualize exactly what I'm doing when I work out.

 From here on out, I'm just going to post summary tables and graphs of the data taken from the data above...